Transcript:

 Susan Meehan: Good morning.
 This is Tuesday, May 6, 2014, and I am Susan Meehan here with Richard Tritt at the Cumberland County Historical Society.
 We are making history this morning with this initial digital recording of an interview for the Elizabeth and George Gardner Digital Project.
 Richard currently serves as the photo curator for Cumberland County Historical Society and is a lifelong resident of the county, living at several different county locations during his lifetime.
 Richard, please begin by stating your name and telling about your parents, what they did and how they came to Cumberland County.

-Richard Tritt: My name is Richard Tritt, and I was born in December 17, 1942, in the Carlisle Hospital. (phone rings) During my life I have lived in the Newville area, Shippensburg area, Mechanicsburg and Boiling Springs.
+Richard Tritt: My name is Richard Tritt, and I was born on December 17, 1942, in the Carlisle Hospital. (phone rings) During my life I have lived in the Newville area, Shippensburg area, Mechanicsburg and Boiling Springs.
 My parents--my father worked for the Cumberland Valley Cooperative Association at Shippensburg.

 SM: Was his name Richard?

 RT: No, his name was Selden.
 Selden, S-e-l-d-e-n.
-He was a mechanic as well as a salesman of car machinery, and he did that all his life.
-He was an excellent mechanic, and I got none of that technology(??). (both laugh) My mother was basically a stay at home mother; she did work at the community drugstore in Newville when I was in high school.
+He was a mechanic as well as a salesman of farm machinery, and he did that all his life.
+He was an excellent mechanic, and I got none of that technology. (both laugh) My mother was basically a stay at home mother; she did work at the community drugstore in Newville when I was in high school.
 They were both native Cumberland County people; both families trace back to six or seven generations living in Cumberland County.

 SM: What was her maiden family?